|COUNTRY||UPDATE ON CURRENT RESTRICTIONS|

 | Angola ||

 Commercial flights to Angola remain extremely limited.
 Angola’s borders remain closed.
 Entry to Angola is prohibited except for Angolan nationals and foreign nationals’ resident in Angola.
 Exceptions are made for medical evacuations, for a small number of humanitarian flights and for the entry and exit of essential workers.
-Approvals from the Ministry of Interior and Health are to be obtained prior entry.

 The borders in Ghana reopened on the 01st September 2020 and permits holders as well as residence can book flights and depart.
 Travellers must adhere with the below regulations in order to be allowed into the country—